softleader/slctl/README.md

 # slctl

-Slctl, stand for SoftLeader Control, is a command line interface for running commands against SoftLeader Services
+*Slctl*, stands for SoftLeader Control, is a command line interface for running commands against SoftLeader Services

 ## Feature